owlbarn/tutorial/book/case-obj-detect/README.md

 ## Mask R-CNN Network

-I will briefly outline the main parts of architecture of Mask R-CNN and how it stands out from its predecessors.
+This section will briefly outline the main parts of architecture of Mask R-CNN and how it stands out from its predecessors.
 You can of course get more detailed and technical explanations in the [original paper](https://arxiv.org/abs/1703.06870).
 The Owl implementation of the inference mode is available in [this repository](https://github.com/pvdhove/owl-mask-rcnn).
 The code was mostly ported from this [Keras/TensorFlow implementation](https://github.com/matterport/Mask_RCNN).
+This work in this chapter is conducted by [Pierre Vandenhove](http://math.umons.ac.be/staff/Vandenhove.Pierre/) during his internship in the OCamlLabs.

 ### Feature Extractor